Artuchka/file-cabinet/YDNJSY_2.md

 ## Chapter 1:

-how does js program is compiled?
+js program is compiled in 3 steps:
 1. Tokenization \ Lexing = breaking up words into 'tokens' `var a = 2;` turns into following tokens `var` `a` `=` `2` `;`
 2. Parsing = creating AST (Abstract Syntax Tree)